 This street, which dates back to the Qing Dynasty, is lined with beautifully preserved shophouses that now house trendy boutiques, charming tea houses, and artisanal shops.
 The blend of old and new is just amazing.

-You’ll find all sorts of treasures here, from unique souvenirs and traditional Chinese medicine to delicious local snacks.
 If you visit during the Lunar New Year, the street comes alive with festive decorations and free samples of treats at almost every corner.

 Pro Tip: Start your adventure at the Dadaocheng Visitor Center, where you can rent a traditional qipao for free.
 Just make sure to reserve it at least a month in advance to guarantee availability.